seandmill/NutriByte/README.md

 ## Project Overview
 NutriByte is a user-friendly web app designed to empower consumers seeking greater insight into their dietary habits.
 Utilizing the comprehensive food composition data provided by the USDA, NutriByte will offer tools for users to look up, track, and analyze the nutritional information and ingredients of the food products they consume.
-The application will be developed using the
+The application is developed using the
-MERN (MongoDB, Express.js, React, Node.js) technology stack, providing distinct scalability as both the size of the database and the featureset of the application grow.
+**MERN (MongoDB, Express.js, React, Node.js)** stack, providing distinct scalability as both the size of the database and the feature set of the application grow.

-## Learning Outcomes
-Through this project, I've gained experience with:
-- Building full-stack web applications with React and Node.js
-- Working with external APIs and integrating third-party services
-- Implementing responsive, accessible UI designs
-- Creating data visualization components
-- Proper state management in React applications

 ### Main Features
 - **Food Search & Discovery**: Search USDA's database of hundreds of thousands of foods